keeganpaleshi/RMTest/readme.txt

 are varied during the systematic uncertainty scan.
 By default no parameters are scanned.

+`adc_drift_rate` under `systematics` applies a linear time-dependent shift to the raw ADC values before calibration.
+The value is in ADC counts per second and defaults to `0.0` (no correction).

 `plot_time_style` chooses how the histogram is drawn in the time-series plot.
 Use `"steps"` (default) for a stepped histogram or `"lines"` to connect bin centers with straight lines.
 The line style is useful when